Myasthenia gravis (MG) is a chronic autoimmune disorder of the postsynaptic membrane at the neuromuscular junction in skeletal muscle.

 Wayne State University School of Medicine

-Dr Robert Lisak would like to gratefully acknowledge Dr Andrea Corse and Dr Ami Mankodi, previous contributors to this monograph.
+Dr Robert Lisak would like to gratefully acknowledge Dr Andrea Corse and Dr Ami Mankodi, previous contributors to this topic.
 AC and AM declare that they have no competing interests.

 Associate Professor of Medicine (Neurology)